Employment Verification & Reference Checking are Key for Workplace Trust

-That being said, it is important to build trust right from the get go and the best way to do that is to verify that you’re hiring someone who is who they say they are and who has the experience that they have told you they have.
+The best way to do that is to verify who they say they are and that they have the experience they say they have.
 This can be done effectively by combining two important practices: employment verification and reference checks.
-A great recruitment process needs both!

 What is Employment Verification?

-Within the hiring process, employment verification is a chance to check for any inconsistencies that might raise concerns about the information provided by the candidate.
-Usually an employment verification would be used to cross reference details that could be found on a resume such as job titles, time with a company, qualifications etc.
+Employment verification is a chance to simply confirm the employment information provided by the candidate.
+Usually an employment verification would be used to cross reference details that could be found on a resume such as job titles, time with a company and qualifications.

-There are many different points that can be verified to make sure that the candidate has provided truthful information, including:
+There are many points that can be verified to make sure a candidate has provided truthful information, including:

 - That they have working rights in the country

-- If they were actually employees at the companies they claimed to have worked for
+- That they have worked for the companies they claimed to have worked for

-- They they actually have the qualifications listed on their resume
+- They they have the qualifications listed on their resume

 Why Should Organisations Verify and Reference Check their Candidates?